apprenticeharper/DeDRM_tools/ReadMe_Overview.txt

 Credits
 -------
-The original inept and ignoble scripts were by i♥cabbages The original mobidedrm and erdr2pml scripts were by The Dark Reverser The original topaz DRM removal script was by CMBDTC The original topaz format conversion scripts were by some_updates, clarknova and Bart Simpson
+The original inept and ignoble scripts were by i♥cabbages The original Readium LCP DRM removal by NoDRM
+The original mobidedrm and erdr2pml scripts were by The Dark Reverser The original topaz DRM removal script was by CMBDTC The original topaz format conversion scripts were by some_updates, clarknova and Bart Simpson